mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 As the Cats Effect library was just released, we use version `1.0.0-M21` of http4s library that integrates with it.
 Even though it's not a release version, the API should be stable enough to build something.

 Now that we have the library dependencies, we will create a small HTTP server with the endpoints described above.
-Hence, we will take the following steps: first, we will focus on route definitions and how to match HTTP methods, headers, path, and query parameters.
+Hence, we will take the following steps:

+ 1. We will focus on route definitions and how to match HTTP methods, headers, path, and query parameters.
-Then, we will learn how to read a request body into an object and translate an object into a response body.
+ 2. We will learn how to read a request body into an object and translate an object into a response body.

-Finally, we are going to instantiate an HTTP server serving all the stuff we've just created.
+ 3. we are going to instantiate an HTTP server serving all the stuff we've just created.

 So, let's start the journey along with the http4s library.